"Heart of a Klingon"

 "It doesn't matter," K'nor answered.
 "Some believe an alternate universe is created with every trip in time.
 That is, if you survive."

 She travelled back to the first mission of the Prime Maxim to rescue him as a guest on the starship Reliant.
-At first, the commander was uncertain her mission was ethical.
+At first, the commander was not certain her mission was ethical.
 She then noticed the change in his hair.

-One night, as an ensign serving on the starship Vanguard, Duncan Swan walked to the bridge assigned as the helmsman.
+One night, as an ensign serving on the starship Vanguard, Duncan Swan walked to the bridge assigned to the helm.
 It was a station run by his brother, a lieutenant.
 He was away from his station.

 "Where is the first officer?" the ensign asked.
 He secretly had a crush on the commander.
 Duncan knew her before she knew him.
 He was attracted to her for saving his life.

 "She went to look for you," the captain replied.
 Ensign Herald Brigs was also serving on the bridge that night as acting tactical.
 It was good that he chose to do so.

 The helmsman was more disappointed than you could possibly imagine after realizing what was going on.
 He broke the silence, "Oh, shoot!"

 "Ensign!"
 Sean Brinkledge cried at the officer running.
 The ensign ran towards his brother's quarters.
 He bumped into the commander in the corridor believing she was with Elvin.
 But she had just left Duncan's.